 Rejection is a feeling.
 We are humans with the ability to feel and connect to the world.
 But what happens when someone or group of persons are not in accordance with our thought, feeling, skills, ability or any other thing we hold in high regard?

 Rejection is universal.
 We all have rejected people’s request.
-We all have been rejected.
 We know when to say ‘Yes’ and when to give ‘No’ for an answer.
-When rejection comes our way, it strikes a chord in us and touches some deep part of us especially on things we hold in high esteem.
+When rejection comes our way, it strikes a chord in us and touches some deep part of us especially when it comes to things we hold in high esteem.

 We all fear rejection, but it doesn’t stop it from occurring as long as we are pushing beyond the brim of ourselves, setting up new dreams, goals, skills, ideas and influence.